 Link your business

-- Log in using your digital identity, such as myGovID.
+- Log in to RAM using your digital identity, such as myGovID.

 - Select Link my business to be redirected to the ATO to find your business or businesses.

 - Add your postal or residential address as held by the ATO and click Continue.

 - Select the business or businesses (that you are an eligible individual associate for in the ABR) you wish to link from the list and click Continue.